yildizdb/yildiz/docs/access.md

 * bad prefixes will result in `403` http responses
 * bad tokens will result in `401` http responses
 * tokens under the `*` will always overrule other tokens (they can access all prefixes)
+* its also possible to set these via env variables, see below

 ## Example Access Configurations